-Prof. Shevchenko teaches and does research on the issues of memory, culture and consumption in post-socialist Russia.
-She is currently working on a collaborative research project entitled Snapshot Histories: Family Photography and Generational Memories of Socialism in Russia, in which she and her colleague Oksana Sarkisova hope to understand how family photo archives at times conceal, and at other times enable certain kinds of conversations about the family, as well as the national, past.
-Her first book is Crisis and the Everyday in Postsocialist Moscow (Indiana UP, 2009), and a volume on memory and photography she edited, Double Exposure, just came out with Transaction Publishers.
+Prof. Shevchenko teaches and does research on the issues of memory, photography, culture and consumption in post-socialist Russia.
+She is currently working on a collaborative research project entitled Snapshot Histories: Family Photography and Generational Memories of Socialism in Russia, in which she and her colleague Oksana Sarkisova hope to understand how family photo archives at times conceal, and at other times enable the production of knowledge and affect about the family, as well as the national, past.
+A brief outline of this project, alongside with some images, can be found in the essay they wrote for the New York Times.
+Shevchenko’s first book is Crisis and the Everyday in Postsocialist Moscow (Indiana UP, 2009).
+A volume on memory and photography she edited, Double Exposure, came out with Transaction Publishers in 2014.
 Her other research and teaching interests include: ethnographic theater, everyday life, political talk, the lived experience of late socialism and culture of consumption in comparative perspective.

 - “Bread and circuses: Shifting frames and changing references in the ordinary Muscovites’ political talk” (PDF), in Communist and Post-Communist Studies 34:1, 2001

 - “In case of fire emergency”: Consumption, security, and the meaning of durables in a transforming society” (PDF), Journal of Consumer Culture 2:2, 2002